Our executive team

 Debbie is committed to the values of ‘The headspace Way’ and creating ways for employees to engage in a positive workplace culture setting headspace on the path of being a truly great place to work.

 Holding a Master of Management, Debbie is passionate about building organisational capability through a focus on developing leaders to meet current and future needs.

-Anna Hall is the Executive Director of Digital and Technology Services at headspace, ensuring that headspace stays at the forefront of delivering digitally enabled youth mental health services.
+Anna Hall is the Chief Information Officer at headspace, ensuring that headspace stays at the forefront of delivering digitally enabled youth mental health services.
 The role is central to providing strategic leadership for the organisation’s digital and technology services which positions headspace as a leading system innovator aligned with the future direction of the organisation.